-Marley Spoon is focused on creating the foundation for a long-term, sustainable business which is respected, supported and welcomed wherever it operates.
-The health, safety, environmental and social aspects of the business are vital to Marley Spoon, which recognises that it faces risks which, if they materialized, could have a negative impact on our customers and relationships, our team, operations and the reputation of the Company.
+Marley Spoon is focused on creating a resilient foundation for a long-term, sustainable business that is respected, supported, and welcomed wherever it operates.
+The health, safety, environmental and social aspects of the business are vital to Marley Spoon, which recognises that it faces risks which, if they materialize, could have a negative impact on our customers and relationships, our team, operations, and the reputation of the Company.